Can electric cars use bus lanes?

 2. Cambridgeshire

-Another trial commenced in December 2020, running into 2021, whereby Cambridgeshire County Council opened up the bus lane in Elizabeth’s way for fully electric vehicles under an Experimental Traffic Regulation Order (ETRO).
+Another trial commenced in December 2020, running into 2021, where Cambridgeshire County Council opened up the bus lane in Elizabeth’s Way for fully electric vehicles under an Experimental Traffic Regulation Order (ETRO).

-Similarly to the reasoning behind the Nottingham Council, it’s hoped that it would encourage petrol/diesel drivers to convert to battery electric vehicles by offering an additional incentive to the many perks already.
+Similar to the reasoning behind the Nottingham Council, it’s hoped that it would encourage petrol and diesel drivers to convert to battery electric vehicles by offering an additional incentive to the many perks already.

 Conclusion: